ylvao/HEL-8048/README.md

 `pokemon.csv` Collection of the Pokémon data used in the exam, [retrived from kaggle](https://www.kaggle.com/datasets/rounakbanik/pokemon?resource=download)

+`LICENCE` Includes the terms and conditions of the GNU General Public Licence

 ## Run Locally

-The project can be installed via git to be ran locally using the following command
+The project can be installed via git to be ran locally using the following the instructions bellow.

+Clone the project using the command

 ```bash
   git clone https://github.com/ylvao/HEL-8048